johannesulf/dsigma/docs/stacking.rst

 ^^^^^^^^^^^^^^^^

-When calculating the critical excess surface density :math:`\Delta\Sigma_{\mathrm{crit}}`, we need to know both lens and source redshift.
+When calculating the critical excess surface density :math:`\Sigma_{\mathrm{crit}}`, we need to know both lens and source redshift.
 However, in many lensing surveys, we only have very inaccurate and possibly biased photometric redshifts for sources.
-Even in case of just inaccurate redshifts, this can cause systematic biases in the calculation of :math:`\Delta\Sigma_{\mathrm{crit}}`.
+Even in case of just inaccurate redshifts, this can cause systematic biases in the calculation of :math:`\Sigma_{\mathrm{crit}}`.
 We can correct for this via the photo-z dilution correction, commonly described via :math:`f_{\rm bias}`.
 We refer the reader to Leauthaud et al. (in prep) for a derivation of this correction factor.
 It's defined via